Allan Friedman

 |

-a modeling strategy for understanding patient information flow and privacy
+understanding the security of patient information flow and privacy risks in

-and executed an empirical research pilot program |
+electronic medical record systems. oConstructed and executed an empirical research

 |